StarRocks/docs/administration/Profiling.md

 * It is recommended to use a column with a large degree of differentiation for bucketing to avoid data skewing
 * To facilitate data recovery, it is recommended to keep  the size of each bucket around 10GB.
 Please consider the number of buckets when creating a table or adding a partition .
-* Random bucketing is not recommended, please specify a clear hash for bucketing.

 ### Sparse index and bloomfilter